OCHA-DAP/hdx-scraper-acled/README.md

 ### Usage
 python register.py

-You will need to set the environment variable `HDX_KEY` before running the registering option.
-That option was created to automatically register datasets on the [Humanitarian Data Exchange](http://data.hdx.rwlabs.org/) project.
+You will need to have a file called .hdxkey in your home directory containing only your HDX key for the register script to run.
+That script was created to automatically register datasets on the [Humanitarian Data Exchange](http://data.hdx.rwlabs.org/) project.